contain multitudes • by Padma Dorje • established in 2003

 Three kinds of beings in the path of enlightenment

-Even considering that you must strive to think of others as more important than you, yet, in the end you are not different from anyone else, so you don’t “deserve less”, neither should you put yourself behind, on an absolute sense.
-It is only for the training of mind that it may be quite important that you put yourself a little behind, for a while, as folding a piece of paper in the opposite direction it is now folded, in order the get it flat in the end.
+Even considering that you must strive to think of others as more important than yourself, in the end, you are not fundamentally different from anyone else.
+Therefore, you don’t “deserve less,” nor should you place yourself absolutely behind others.
+However, for the purpose of training the mind, it can be important to consciously put yourself a little behind, temporarily—like folding a piece of paper in the opposite direction to straighten it out.

 Selfish attachment and plain attachment

-Žižek seems to stubbornly place the idea nonattachment as some kind of aloofness that he sees as a big problem that we with a Jewish-Christian background don’t necessarily need to acquire.
-He sort of ties this together with D.T.
-Suzuki’s militaristic emptiness, but I decided to treat it separately.
+Žižek stubbornly portrays the Buddhist concept of nonattachment as a kind of aloofness, which he sees as a problem we—coming from a Jewish-Christian background—do not necessarily need to adopt.
+He ties this to D.T.
+Suzuki’s militaristic emptiness, that I addressed before.

 Tip of the iceberg